 But why is this so hard to adjust to?
 It’s only a matter of one hour – a mere 60 minutes.
-One episode of “How to Get Away with Murder”!
+One episode of “Blue Bloods”!

 The reason it’s so hard to adjust is because the change of time disrupts our body’s natural rhythm called the circadian rhythm – your internal body clock which is regulated by the time the sun rises.

 This internal clock regulates many physiological processes, like when to sleep, rise or eat.
 So when this rhythm is disrupted, it can cause many health issues related to heart function, effects our immunity, mental alertness, moods, stress, and possible weight issues.

 For many of us who are larks (early risers), this fall change is extra hard.
 We like to get up early with the sun and get things done.